steven-edwards/crookedbar-test2/content/pages/offer.md

         content
 layout: page
 ---
-##### 2 or 3 night weekends at Crooked Barn from just  £498 for up to six persons, that’s only £83 per person!
-Wow!&#xA;Holiday bookings only, no parties or events!
+##### 2 or 3 night stays at Crooked Barn for only £83 per person, per stay!
+Wow!

+Holiday bookings only, no parties or events!